Good Medicine - Medical School III - Cover

 “Call it,” she replied, shaking her head.

-“Time of death, 1141,” Doctor Strong announced.
+“Time of death: 11:41,” Doctor Strong announced.

-The patient, a man in his mid-fifties, had come into the ER in full cardiac arrest, with the paramedics doing CPR.
+The patient, a man in his mid-fifties, had come into the ER in full cardiac arrest, with the paramedics administering CPR.
 He’d shown PEA — pulseless electrical activity — on the monitor, and neither CPR, four doses of atropine, nor two doses of sodium bicarb had resolved the PEA, and eventually asystole — the absence of ventricular contractions.
 He’d never had a ‘shockable rhythm’, so the defibrillator wasn’t even tried.

 “Doctor Strong,” I said.
 “In my brief cardiology course during my first year, they suggested that defib was used in cases like this, ‘just in case’.”